Danielle SeeWalker: Art

 SeeWalker is self-taught and began sharing her work in 2020.
 Her work includes murals, beadwork, and experimental combinations of traditional and modern art techniques.

 In 2022, she had a show called "škhé: it is said" at the Littleton Museum.

 In 2023, she won an Emmy for her illustrations for a PBS documentary titled A New Chapter.

 SeeWalker gained national recognition with two major commissions from Paramount and Disney.
-Paramount commissioned a mural for the 2024 Superbowl.
+Paramount commissioned a mural for the 2024 Super Bowl.
 Marvel Studios commissioned SeeWalker to create art for the Disney+ series Echo, which focuses on a Choctaw superhero called Maya Lopez.

 SeeWalker has been part of the Denver Broncos Stadium Artist Series, and her mural can be seen inside the Mile High Stadium.

 In 2024, SeeWalker curated an exhibition at History Colorado called "But We Have Something To Say," which opened in February 2024 and runs through September 15, 2024.

 ACLU Lawsuit

 In January 2024, SeeWalker was approached by officials from Vail, Colorado, who invited her to paint a mural in the town.
 This invitation was later redacted in May 2024, after officials expressed concerns about SeeWalker's plans to paint a mural paralleling the Gaza war with historical violence against Native American communities.
 Following media coverage, several other towns in Colorado extended invitations for SeeWalker to paint a mural elsewhere.

 On October 14, 2024 the American Civil Liberties Union of Colorado filed a lawsuit with the town of Vail over its dismissal of SeeWalker's planned artist-in-residence.
 The suit, filed in U.S. District Court, states that the town violated SeeWalker's First Amendment rights in canceling her residency over political reasons before she'd even begun the residency.
 The lawsuit maintains that the cancellation caused her to lose out on jobs and came at a financial cost to her and her two children.
 In addition, the ACLU's announcement states that, "It also caused substantial emotional distress, shock, and sadness to SeeWalker and other Indigenous community members in the U.S."